LabeliaLabs/referentiel-evaluation-dsrc/referential_evaluation_eng.md

 _(Type: single response)_
 _(Select only one answer, best suited to the organization's level of maturity on this topic)_

-- [ ] 1.2.a informal, based on individual responsibility and competence
+- [ ] 1.2.a Informal, based on individual responsibility and competence
-- [ ] 1.2.b formalized and accessible to all collaborators
+- [ ] 1.2.b Formalized and accessible to all collaborators
-- [ ] 1.2.c formalised and controlled by the collaborators
+- [ ] 1.2.c Formalised and mastered by the collaborators
-- [ ] 1.2.d formalized, controlled by collaborators, documented for each processing of personal or confidential data
+- [ ] 1.2.d Formalized, mastered by collaborators, documented for each processing of personal or confidential data

 <details>
 <summary>Expl1.2:</summary>

-It is a question of questioning the management of personal or confidential data (storage, access, transfer, protection, responsibilities...), and documenting the choices made.
+This involves questioning the management of personal or confidential data (storage, access, transfer, protection, responsibilities...), and documenting the choices made.

 </details>

 ---

 Q1.3: **Regulatory watch**
-Is a regulatory wattch monitoring process in place, either internally or through a specialised service provider, to find out about applicable changes that have an impact on your organisation?
+Is a regulatory watch monitoring process in place, either internally or through a specialised service provider, to find out about applicable changes that have an impact on your organisation?

 R1.3:
 _(Type: single response)_